Nonadiabatic instanton rate theory beyond the golden-rule limit: Application to model systems

-All exact results are calculated by numerical integration of the corresponding time-correlation functions, and $\kfb$ only includes the contribution from the imaginary-time integral over $\mathcal{A}_{\tau \tau}$.
-As expected, $\kgrsc$ is in close agreement with the exact GR rate for the entire parameter range.
+All quantum results are calculated by numerical integration of the corresponding correlation functions, and $\kfb$ only includes the contribution from the imaginary-time integral over $\mathcal{A}_{\tau \tau}$.
+As expected, $\kgrsc$ is in close agreement with the quantum GR rate for the entire parameter range.
 Semiclassical approximations of the fourth-order rate components are also accurate across the board, lying within about 10\% of quantum.

 Notwithstanding the accuracy of its individual components, at $\Omega = 2$ the semiclassical approximation to the \emph{total} $\kf$ rate constant [\eqn{eq:k4-therm}] deviates quite significantly from the quantum result.
 This should come as no surprise, since the three components contribute to the total fourth-order rate constant with different signs.
 One expects therefore to encounter a combination of parameters for which these contributions cancel exactly.
 Unless there is some fortuitous cancellation of errors, semiclassical predictions around that point are necessarily expected to show a large \emph{relative} error.
 However the key point is that the \emph{absolute} error remains small.
 What the semiclassical theory predicts correctly is that here the fourth-order dependence of the total rate on $\Delta$ is weak, and that the GR expression remains accurate up to greater diabatic coupling strengths than would normally be expected.
 For additional information one could consider the next term in the perturbation series, $k_6$, which we do not pursue in this work.
-With this proviso, the semiclassical results in \tab{tab:low-gamma} are sufficiently accurate for establishing whether a system is in the GR regime and estimating the sign and magnitude of the error made by the GR approximation to the full nonadiabatic rate.
+With this proviso, the semiclassical results in \tab{tab:low-gamma} are of sufficient accuracy to establish whether a system is in the GR regime and to estimate the sign and magnitude of the error introduced by making the GR approximation.